 Only work on one a single component at a time and in the order described in this handout.
-Take your time and introduce the changes into your running slowly.
-When you are comfortable with one component then add the next one.
+Take your time

 Expect while you are working on these changes they may require extra mental focus and maybe even physical effort.
 Remember you are re-wiring the default way your body moves and this takes time and effort until this becomes the new way your body moves.